OPRT Business Plan for Fiscal 2017

 6. With regard to the Catch Documentation Scheme–now implemented to ensure the traceability of Atlantic bluefin tuna and southern bluefin tuna with the aim to keep out the tunas caught by IUU fishing vessels from international markets–, ICCAT came to require from June 6, 2016 the use of the Electronic Bluefin Tuna Catch Document (e-BCD) program (provided that the use of paper documents is allowed in some cases).
 We need to promote appropriate implementation of this initiative.

-7. Several international environmental organizations are constantly continuing their campaigns to call for protection of not only tunas and but also marine species caught incidentally in tuna fisheries (sea birds, sea turtle and sharks).
+7. Several international environmental organizations are persistently staging their campaigns calling for protection of not only tunas and but also marine species caught incidentally in tuna fisheries (sea birds, sea turtle and sharks).
 Under these circumstances, it is necessary to continue collection of information in collaboration with other parties promoting sustainable use of marine resources.
 At the same time, it is essential to step up our publicity activities so that public understanding can be gained on tuna longline fishing that promotes responsible fisheries.

-8. In Japan, consumers tend to reduce fish consumption and the competition between seafood and other food commodities is intensifying.
-Amid this situation, greater efforts than ever should be made to publicize the “promotion of sustainable utilization of tunas caught under appropriate stock management scheme” — which is one of the stated missions of OPRT.
-Such efforts should include expanding opportunities to appeal the positive characteristics of sashimi tuna to consumers.
+8. In Japan, generally speaking, fish consumption tends to decrease amid intensifying competition between seafood and other food commodities.
+Under this circumstance, greater efforts than ever should be made to publicize the “promotion of sustainable utilization of tunas caught under appropriate stock management scheme” — which is one of the stated missions of OPRT.
+Such efforts should include expanding opportunities to appeal to consumers the positive characteristics of sashimi tuna.